JohnAlexCO/hextime/README.md

 and that eve-month basically is in day-of-the-week limbo.

 ## Installation
 For the applet showing the current time, save `clock.c` and `hextime.c` and clone [tigr](https://github.com/erkkah/tigr) and then compile based on the system you're on; for me in Linux, that looks like `gcc -o hexclock clock.c -lGLU -lGL -lX11`.
+Specifically, make sure that the `tigr.c` and `tigr.h` files and the `tigr/src` folders are all in the top directory.

-For standalone use, save the `hex.c` file and compile it using `gcc` or `clang`.
+For the standalone clock applet, compile `clock.c` using `gcc` or `clang`.

 For use within a project, save `hextime.c` and compile it using `gcc` or `clang`.
 I personally recommend just doing `gcc -o hextime ./hextime.c`.